MalinHelo/containerizedMathApp/README.md

     docker build -t math-image -f Dockerfile .
     ```
     4.4
-    If you want to you can run this code to check if the image you builded exits.
+    If you want to you can run this code to check if the image you builded exsits.
 You will see a list of      all the images that are installed.
     ```
     docker images
     ```